 The plot is where this film starts to fall apart.
 They rely way too heavily on the premise alone and it just isn't enough.
 This is a very slow film.
 Except for the first 20 minutes, this film really dragged on, and the lack of real tension didn't help.

 I really liked the way the story was told.
 I thought the execution was done nicely.
-It tells Sandra Bullock's character's story from both the present and past.
-I thought the two story's were intertwined nicely with one another.
+It tells Bullock's character's story from both the present and past.
+I thought the two stories were intertwined nicely with one another.

 The biggest problem with Bird Box is that it feels kinda boring.
 There's a lot of sitting around, and the pacing is very slow.
 There isn't a moment in the film that makes you get on the edge of your seat after the first 20 minutes.
 At the end, they really try to force the tension.
 There's an increase in noise and they turn up the volume on the music, but it never really amounts to anything.
 The climax really falls flat and feels underwhelming.